Updated May 2021

 Also, if you’re planning a longer, multi-country trip, and you don’t want the hassle of manually connecting to each country’s cell phone network, then definitely consider Drimsim – the first-ever global SIM card that is available for use in 190 countries, with no subscription price, only paying for the traffic that you use.
 It’s the convenient, easy, and quick way to stay connected, use internationally and nationally, and so much more!
 Click here to check out their pricing, custom phone number options, how to top off, how to order, and so much more!

 So what do you think??
 Do you find these tips useful?
 As always, I am open to any and all feedback you all have, as I write this and every post with the hopes to help you and everyone reading to explore the world to learn about it and themselves ❤️I hope these tips facilitated and boosted your confidence the next time you find yourself not knowing how to navigate a foreign city.

-Also as promised, below find the FREEBIE that I am providing you all with.
-It is a beginners guide to understanding international SIM Cards.
-This is honestly a game changer, as it has not only helped me navigate foreign cities, but also it has made me feel confident enough to roam a new city, and discover it even further.
+Also, don’t forget to download the FREEBIE that I am providing you all with.
+It is a beginner’s guide to understanding international SIM Cards.
+This is honestly a game-changer, as it has not only helped me navigate foreign cities, but also it has made me feel confident enough to roam a new city, and discover it even further.
 I hope this guide serves you well and gives you a good basic understanding of how to purchase one for your travels.